 Michael Keiser Jr., the Managing Partner at Dream Golf, joins the podcast.
 The Keiser family and Dream Golf have been behind some of today's premier resorts, including Bandon, Sand Valley, and Cabot.
 Michael and Andy discuss working outside of golf, the failed Bandon Muni project, collaborating with some of today's greatest golf course architects, pushing the boundaries of an industry, and more.

 Welcome to School of Golf Architecture, The Fried Egg’s serialized introduction to golf course design.
 In this first installment, Garrett digs into the notion of place.
 He speaks with architect and builder Blake Conant about “place-based design” and the various ways in which a golf course can cultivate a strong sense of place.
 Toward the end of the discussion, Blake leads Garrett to a realization about the importance of building and preserving unique places in the modern world.

-Current Georgia State University Assistant Golf Coach and former Golf Agent Nick Mackay joins Andy to talk about his years as a golf agent.
-The two discuss what Nick looks for in young players, the intricacies of the business side of professional golf from sponsorship deals to costs of trying to "make it".
-The pair finish with a discussion on Patrick Reed's antics and the PGL.
+Current Georgia State University assistant golf coach Nick Mackay joins Andy to talk about his years as a golf agent.
+The two discuss what Nick looks for in young players and the intricacies of the business side of professional golf, from sponsorship deals to costs of trying to "make it."
+The pair finish with a discussion of Patrick Reed's antics and the Premier Golf League.